How To Enjoy 4th Of July Fireworks Without Deafening Your Kids

-The problem of noise is particularly acute in infants.
+The problem of noise is particularly acute for infants.
 This is largely due to their anatomy.
 Windmill notes that sounds for infants are actually louder for babies than they are for adults due to the size of their ears.
-This can make it difficult for parents to understand when the noise is becoming too noisy.
+This can make it difficult for parents to understand when noise is becoming too noisy.

-Interestingly the source of the noise doesn’t matter.
+Interestingly, the source of the noise doesn’t matter.
 Loud is loud.
 Loud classical music, for instance, is no different than loud rock music.
 Loud industrial noise is no different than a noisy restaurant, which can have similar decibel levels.
 The trick is to understand that the louder an environment is, the less time a child should be exposed to it.

 - Try to keep noise to normal conversation levels.